elastisys/compliantkubernetes-apps/migration/v0.18.x-v0.19.x/upgrade-apps.md

     This will save configuration and user role bindings for User Alertmanager.
     Skip this step if this is not something you want to keep.

+1. Run migration script `curator-retention.sh`

+    This will update the curator retention to the new configuration way.
+    This script is only relevant if you have overridden the defaults.

 1. Update apps configuration:

     This will take a backup into `backups/` before modifying any files.